graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 lowered Poplar graph.
 Each node in the graph represents one vertex in the Poplar graph operating on one region of a tensor.

-It can be used for generating a GraphCore circular graph image.
+It can be used for generating a Graphcore circular graph image.

 Poplar interval report
 ______________________